projen/projen/API.md

 [FileBaseOptions](#projen-filebaseoptions)|*No description*
 [GitpodOptions](#projen-gitpodoptions)|Constructor options for the Gitpod component.
 [GitpodPort](#projen-gitpodport)|Options for an exposed port on Gitpod.
-[GitpodTask](#projen-gitpodtask)|Specifies all options for a task to be run when opening a Gitpod workspace (e.g. running tests, or starting a dev server).
+[GitpodTask](#projen-gitpodtask)|Configure options for a task to be run when opening a Gitpod workspace (e.g. running tests, or starting a dev server).
 [HasteConfig](#projen-hasteconfig)|*No description*
 [JestConfigOptions](#projen-jestconfigoptions)|*No description*
 [JestOptions](#projen-jestoptions)|*No description*